song2siren/llm-zoomcamp-music-theory-assistant/README.md

 ## Evaluation

-For each of the evaluation criteria, see the following sections:
+For each of the evaluation criteria, see the following sections of the README below:

 - [Problem description](#problem-description)
 - [Retrieval flow](#retrieval-flow)